Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Introduction

 \section{Introduction}

-Scaling has been a prolific and popular topic for research throughout political science.
-Scholars have developed and utilized a diverse set of methods to identify political actors' ``positions'' on the left-right ideological space.
-This has been accomplished by utilizing one of two general ideas: ``optimal scoring''\citep{jacoby1999levels} and ``spatial voting''\citep{enelow1984spatial}.
-While optimal scoring methods include principal component analysis (PCA), multiple correspondence analysis (MCA), and factor analysis\citep[e.g.,][]{brady1990dimensional,davis1999postmaterialism}, spatial voting methods encompass Aldrich-McKelvey scaling, the NOMINATE class of models, two-variable item response theory, and optimal classification\citep[e.g.,][]{aldrich1977method,clinton2004statistical,hix2006dimensions,martin2002dynamic,poole2000nonparametric,poole1991patterns}.
-These methods have most often been applied to roll-call votes in the United States Congress, or other political bodies; however, they have been increasingly used to analyze a range of new data, including surveys and text \citep{hare2018ordered,imai2016fast,monroe2008fightin,poole1998recovering,wilkerson2017large}.
+Scaling has been a prolific and popular topic throughout political and social science.
+Scholars have developed and utilized a diverse set of methods to uncover similarities/differences among political actors in a latent space.
+This has been accomplished by utilizing one of two general ideas: accumulative and unfolding models \cite{armstrong2014analyzing,duck2022ends,jacoby1999levels}.
+The widely utilized accumulative model is the classic item response theory (IRT) model, which re-scales the data by arranging a series of questions in order of their level of discrimination regarding the measurement of certain latent traits \cite{armstrong2014analyzing}.
+On the contrary, unfolding models (e.g., the NOMINATE class of models and Optimal Classification (OC)) assume that each individual has an ideal point and this individual's preference is modeled by a single-peaked function, which translates proximity information into distances in a latent space \cite{duck2022ends,jacoby1991data}.
+While these methods have been most frequently applied to roll-call votes in the United States Congress or other political bodies, scaling methods that do not belong to the above categories such as PCA, MCA, black-box scaling, and ordinal IRT (OIRT) have been increasingly used to analyze a range of new data, especially surveys, to explore underlying political patterns among citizens.

-In general, these methods uncover the similarities/differences between observations in a given dataset.
-These similarities are then used to estimate a small number of (underlying) dimensions that reflect the similarities as a set of spatial distances between all of the estimated points.
-These lower-dimensional representations can both help us to understand the general structure of a given dataset, such as its distribution, and identify underlying patterns, like clusters and outliers \citep{fujiwara2019supporting,wenskovitch2017towards}.
-More precisely, these methods are often explicitly used to (1) identify clusters; (2) derive influential factors (dimensions); and (3) compare the derived clusters and/or factors with predefined classes or groups \citep[e.g.,][]{armstrong2014analyzing,brady1990dimensional,davis1999postmaterialism,grimmer2011general,hare2015using,mccarty2001hunt,rosenthal2004analyzing}.

-In addition to deriving lower-dimensional spaces, correctly interpreting these recovered dimensions is just as, if not more, important.
-Since the work of \citet{coombs1964theory}, the latent left-right dimension of ideology is often recovered as a principal component/direction (PC) in political data.
-Indeed, almost all of the methods discussed previously recover ideology as their first PC.
-Nevertheless, these methods can face situations when the left-right scale is uninformative, e.g., when respondents are highly moderate or the data contains large amounts of missing values.
-Because of this clustering, it is difficult to delineate between voters of some given group or category, such as those that belong to an established political party.
-While this does not happen particularly often, cases of strong moderation are found throughout political science (such as in Japan's electorate, see below).